dt665m/disrupt-rs/README.md

 - All tests are run on Miri in CI/CD.
 - Verification in TLA+ (see the `verification/` folder).

+## Important Limitations / Failure Modes

+- **Sequence number limit:** sequence numbers are `i64` and the library does not guard against publishing more than `2^63 - 1` events over the lifetime of a Disruptor instance.
+Exceeding this limit is **undefined behavior** (kept unchecked for performance).
+- **Consumer panics:** if a consumer thread panics (e.g. inside your event handler), shutdown will panic when the library joins that thread.
+- **Multi-producer clone misuse:** degenerate misuse (e.g. cloning and `mem::forget`-ing clones in a loop) can force the process to abort in order to avoid refcount overflow.

 # Performance

 The SPSC and MPSC Disruptor variants have been benchmarked and compared to Crossbeam.
 See the code in the `benches/spsc.rs` and `benches/mpsc.rs` files.